-Bong Joon Ho's class-centric black comedy Parasite walked away with three Golden Globes and the best burn of the evening earlier this week, but that's just the latest win in the film's unstoppable streak of popularity.
+Bong Joon Ho's class-centric black comedy Parasite walked away with four Oscars and the best burn of the Golden Globes, but that's just the latest wins in the film's unstoppable streak of popularity.
 If you haven't yet seen the story of a poor family conning a rich one for their own survival, you're in luck — you'll soon be able to stream Parasite and see what everyone's talking about.

-The acclaimed director's latest film hits streaming services Amazon and FandangoNow on Jan.
-14, with a DVD and Blu-Ray release on Jan.
-28 (it will be available to those still using Netflix's DVD service that day, too).
-After a full run on the festival circuit, during which it won the highest honor at Cannes, Parasite has been in and out of theaters all over the world, so there's also a chance you can still see it in many theaters right now if you're truly impatient.
+The acclaimed director's latest film exclusively hits streaming service Hulu on April 8 in the U.S. For those who just can't wait to see what the hype's about, it's currently available for rental and purchase on streaming services Amazon, Apple+, YouTube, Google Play, FandangoNow, Redbox, Vudu and Microsoft, with a DVD and Blu-Ray released on Jan.
+28. After a full run on the festival circuit, during which it won the highest honor at Cannes, Parasite has been in and out of theaters all over the world, so there's also a chance you can still see it in many theaters right now if you're truly impatient.

 One thing that's recommended no matter which way you end up seeing the film is that you try to go in without reading any spoilers.
 However, know this: though Parasite was marketed in its U.S. ad campaign as a tense horror thriller, in reality it's a wry, bleak comedy with nary a jump scare.
 While there's a smidge of gore and a lot of ominous looming, this film's only monster is major economic inequality, which forces people to do desperate things for survival.